darthlazius/Data2Defence-Hackathon/README.md

 ## Resources

-- Starter code templates available in the GitHub repo.
+- Beginner friendly approaches to the problems available in the GitHub repo.
 - Online tutorials and documentation links provided.
 - For full details, rules, and resources, visit our GitHub repository: **Data2Defence GitHub Repo**